 You Can't Do Nothing

 Turnover will increase if you do nothing to prevent it.
 Reducing turnover will save employers costs and employees energy and distraction.

-- Examine your compensation, both salary and benefits, to make sure that your employee compensation has not fallen behind the market during the past couple of years of frozen or lower wage increases.
-Especially for employees with scarce skills, compensation in this job market has advanced and your company may need to catch up to retain valued employees.
+1. Examine your compensation, both salary, and benefits, to make sure that your employee compensation has not fallen behind the market during the past couple of years of lower wage increases.
+Especially for employees with scarce skills, management experience, and senior leadership roles, compensation in this job market has advanced and your company may need to catch up to retain valued employees.

-- Create small wins with employee recognition.
+3. Create small wins with employee recognition.
 Write personal thank you notes.
 Award a $100 gift card for an exceptional employee contribution.
 Say "thank you" more frequently.
 Make sure that you exhibit interest in and demonstrate that you value each employee.
 Sincere employee recognition is always a win—for you and for the employee.

 4. Hold a quarterly performance development planning meeting.
 Focus your main discussion on the employee's personal and professional development goals and aspirations.
 Yes, business goals are important to clearly communicate, but never underestimate the impact and value of the career development aspects of the PDP.

 Are you interested to find out more about how to limit valued employee turnover?
 It's important if you wish to build a workforce that will accomplish your business goals.
 Find more information about the causes and prevention of employee turnover including 18 ways you can reduce turnover in your organization.